 The coefficients of expansion are obviously dependent upon choice of epoch, and thus the epoch time and expansion coefficients must be treated as an inseparable parameter set.
-Note that a user applying current navigation data will normally be working with negative values of (t-toc) and (t-toe) in evaluating the expansions.
+Note that a user applying current navigation data will normally be working with negative values of $(t-t{oc})$ and $(t-t{oe})$ in evaluating the expansions.

-The CS (Block II/IIA/IIR/IIR M/IIF) and SS (GPS III and GPS IIIF) shall assure that the toe value, for at least the first CEI data set transmitted by an SV from a new CEI data sequence propagation, is different from that transmitted from the prior CEI data sequence propagation (see paragraph 20.3.4.4).
-As such, when a new CEI data sequence propagation is cutover for transmission, the CS (Block IIA/IIR/IIR-M/IIF) and SS (GPS III and GPS IIIF) shall introduce a small deviation in the toe resulting in the toe value that is offset from the hour boundaries (see Table 20 XIII).
-This offset toe will be transmitted by an SV in the first CEI data set of the new CEI data sequence propagation and the second CEI data set, following the first CEI data set, may also continue to reflect the same offset in the toe.
+The CS (Block IIR/IIR-M/IIF) and SS (GPS III and GPS IIIF) shall assure that the $t{oe}$ value, for at least the first CEI data set transmitted by an SV from a new CEI data sequence propagation, is different from that transmitted from the prior CEI data sequence propagation (see paragraph 20.3.4.4).

+As such, when a new CEI data sequence propagation is cutover for transmission, the CS (Block IIR/IIR-M/IIF) and SS (GPS III and GPS IIIF) shall introduce a small negative deviation in the $t{oe}$ relative to the midpoint of the curve fit interval, resulting in a $t{oe}$ value that is offset from the nominal location on an hour boundary (see Table 20-XIII).
+This offset $t{oe}$ will be transmitted by an SV in the first CEI data set of the new CEI data sequence propagation.
+The second CEI data set, following the first CEI data set, may also continue to reflect an offset in the $t{oe}$ relative to the nominal location on an hour boundary.

-When the toe, immediately prior to a new CEI data sequence propagation cutover, already reflects a small deviation (i.e. a new CEI data sequence propagation cutover has occurred in the recent past), then the CS (Block II/IIA/IIR/IIR-M/IIF) and SS (GPS III and GPS IIIF) shall introduce an additional deviation to the toe when a new CEI data sequence propagation is cutover for transmission.
+When the $t{oe}$ , immediately prior to a new CEI data sequence propagation cutover, already reflects a small deviation (i.e. a new CEI data sequence propagation cutover has occurred in the recent past), then the CS (Block IIR/IIR-M/IIF) and SS (GPS III and GPS IIIF) shall introduce an additional deviation to the $t{oe}$ when a new CEI data sequence propagation is cutover for transmission.